xorJane/merlin/docs/tutorial/2_setup.md

 1. `merlin_server.pf`: A process file containing information regarding the Redis process
 2. `app.yaml`: A new `app.yaml` file configured specifically for the containerized Redis server that we just started

-To have Merlin read this configuration, copy it to your current run directory:
+To have Merlin read this configuration, you could copy it to your current run directory:

 ```bash
 cp merlin_server/app.yaml .
 ```

-You can also make this server container your main server configuration by replacing the one located in your home directory.
+Alternatively, you could make this server container your main server configuration by replacing the one located in your home directory.
 Make sure you make back-ups of your current `app.yaml` file in case you want to use your previous configurations.

 ```bash
 mv ~/.merlin/app.yaml ~/.merlin/app.yaml.bak